Jaisreet/wiki-page-views-analysis/README.md

 3. **Final Output**

-   - Use `plt.savefig` to save the figure as a PNG file named "wikipedia.png".
+   -  View the figure as a PNG file named "wikipedia.png".
-   - Add labels to the plots using `plt.title`, `plt.xlabel`, and `plt.ylabel` to provide useful information.
-   - To view the figure during testing, use `plt.show()`, but exclude it in the final version.

 A sample "wikipedia.png" file is included in the ZIP file for reference.